Pandacan oil depot: Incidents and concerns

-The continued operation of the oil depot in a densely populated major city has been a subject of various concerns, including its environmental and health impact to the residents of the adjacent community surrounding the compound, as well as to the larger Manila population.
+The continued operation of the oil depot in a large, densely populated city has been a subject of various concerns, including its environmental and health impact to the residents of the adjacent community surrounding the compound, as well as to the larger Manila population.
 International standards allow oil depots to operate within a 20-kilometer radius buffer zone, away from residential and commercial establishments which would be directly affected by the facility’s everyday operations and impending accidents in the future.

 In 1997, two Shell oil tankers exploded inside the oil depot complex.
 In 1999, a pipeline leak was the source of fires in Muntinlupa, killing one.
-In January 2008, a tanker burst into flames at the foot of the Nagtahan fly-over.
-In 2005, the UP College of Medicine at the University of the Philippines Manila conducted the cross-sectional study which found that the number of cases of neurophysical disorders in the area surrounding the area have been progressively increasing.
+In January 2008, a tanker burst into flames at the foot of the Nagtahan Flyover.
+In 2005, the College of Medicine of the University of the Philippines Manila conducted the cross-sectional study which found that the number of cases of neurophysical disorders in the area surrounding the area have been progressively increasing.
 In the same year, a health survey proved that the air surrounding the oil depot contains high levels of benzene, a chemical compound known to increase risks of cancer.

-In July 2010, the leak of the underground pipeline of the First Philippine Industrial Corporation (FPIC), which carries oil from the oil refineries in the province of Batangas to Pandacan, caused the contamination of water bed table at the basement of West Tower Condominium in Bangkal in Makati.
+In July 2010, the leak of the underground pipeline of the First Philippine Industrial Corporation (FPIC), which carries oil from the oil refineries in the province of Batangas to Pandacan, contaminated the water table under the basement of West Tower Condominium in Barangay Bangkal, Makati.

-In 2013, the Laguna Lake Development Authority (LLDA) General Manager Nereus Acosta fined the operator of the depot with P200,000 daily due to environmental violations in the Pasig River, which runs thru Laguna Lake.
+In 2013, Laguna Lake Development Authority (LLDA) General Manager Nereus Acosta fined the operator of the depot with ₱200,000 daily due to environmental violations in the Pasig River, which is connected to Laguna Lake.

-The Malacañang Palace, the official residence of the President of the Philippines, is only two kilometers away from the depot.
+Malacañang Palace, the official residence of the President of the Philippines, is only two kilometers away from the depot.

 The Polytechnic University of the Philippines is located directly across from the depots on the banks of the Pasig River.